stuntrally/stuntrally3/Developing.md

 Terra by design had _normalized float heights_ from 0.0 to 1.0 only.
 We **don't** use that, changed it, since our Hmap and SR editor use any, real height values.

-_ToDo:_
+**_ToDo:_**
 This **broke** `src/Terra/TerraShadowMapper.cpp` shadowmap generation (mostly for heights below 0).
-and terrain shadowmap is disabled.
+and terrain **shadowmap** is disabled.
-BTW it took way to long, 5 sec at start, possibly due to compute shader building.
+BTW it took way too long, 5 sec at start, possibly due to compute shader building.
 It's this `if (!m_bGenerateShadowMap)` and `return;  //**  5 sec delay` below.

-This also **broke** terrain page visibility.
+This also **broke** terrain page **visibility**.
 Likely decreasing Fps, no idea how much.
 Made all visible in `Terra::isVisible` for `if (!bNormalized)`.
 In ctor `Terra::Terra(` setting `bNormalized` to 1 does try to normalize Hmap.

 #### Extended

-Terra Extended with old SR **blendmap** RTT and its noise.
+Terra is extended with **blendmap** RTT (from old SR) and its noise.
-Also with emissive layers, property: `emissive terrain`.
+Also with emissive, property: `emissive terrain`.
 Changed skirt to be relative size below, not that default big to lowest point.
 _ToDo:_ Some holes can appear on horizon terrains.
 Should be highe for them.

+_ToDo:_ For far future.
+Not a problem, but since we have many [how to do multiple terras](https://forums.ogre3d.org/viewtopic.php?t=96050).

 ### PlanarReflection 🪞